Keywords

 Then, So .
 Thus, is Indeterminacy maximal ideal.

-Let be An Indeterminacy maximal ideal.
-To prove is An Indeterminacy prime ideal.
-Hence is An Indeterminacy B-Ring.
+Let be an Indeterminacy maximal ideal.
+To prove is an Indeterminacy prime ideal.
+Hence is an Indeterminacy B-Ring.
 Also, abelian Indeterminacy ring with identity and by Theorem 3.11 (if Indeterminacy ring with identity.
 Then, every Indeterminacy maximal ideal is Indeterminacy prime ideal).
 Thus Indeterminacy prime ideal.

 (1) Let be a comm.
 Indeterminacy ring with The such that